icodewith-ai/icodewithai-code/.cody/project/library/docs/css-documentation.md

 ## Overview

-This document provides comprehensive documentation for the Enhanced CSS system implemented for the iCodeWith.ai website.
+This document provides comprehensive documentation for the Enhanced CSS system implemented for the iBuildWith.ai website.
 The system uses SCSS (Sass) with a modular architecture, CSS custom properties for dynamic theming, and a comprehensive utility class system.

 ## File Structure

 All SCSS files are now consolidated in the theme assets folder (v1.4.5):

 ```
-themes/icodewithai/assets/scss/
+themes/ibuildwithai/assets/scss/
 ├── styles.scss              # Main import file
 ├── _variables.scss          # Design tokens (colors, spacing, typography)
 ├── _mixins.scss            # Reusable mixins and utilities